 the Mémorial C, Recueil des Sociétés et Associations, the Luxembourg official journal to publish documents and corporate information on companies and associations domiciled in Luxembourg.
-Since 1 June 2016, the Mémorial was replaced by the Recueil Electronique des Sociétés et securities with an identical flow that represent shares in pools of mortgage loans to which are transferred repayments of capital and interest payments made monthly by individual borrowers on the mortgage loans underlying the securities;
+Since 1 June 2016, the Mémorial was replaced by the Recueil Electronique des Sociétés et Associations.
+The list of publications is made available on the website of the Luxembourg Register of Companies, www.rcsl.lu;

+securities with an identical flow that represent shares in pools of mortgage loans to which are transferred repayments of capital and interest payments made monthly by individual borrowers on the mortgage loans underlying the securities;